Ilasorf/Ninjatrader-Autologin/README.md

 1. Download both files (`Setup.bat` and `Login.bat`) and place them in the same folder, for example on your Desktop
 2. Double-click **Setup.bat** — a small window will open where you enter your NinjaTrader email and password.
 You can also paste your password with Ctrl+V. Click Save and close
-3. From now on, use **Login.bat** every time you want to open NinjaTrader — it will launch it and enter your password automatically
+3. From now on, double-click **Login.bat** every time you want to open NinjaTrader — it will launch it and enter your password automatically

+> **After double-clicking Login.bat, do not touch the mouse or keyboard for a few seconds** — the script needs to find the login window and enter your password.
+Once NinjaTrader is fully loaded you can use it normally.

 > **That's it.** No installation, no admin rights required, no additional software.